kindjie/minesweeper/README.md

-# minesweeper
+# pmine
 Example code in Python 2.7+ / Python 3.6+ using only the standard library.

-This a terminal app that requires support for UTF-8 and curses.
+This is a terminal app that is installed as pmine.
+It requires support for UTF-8 and curses.
 Entry point is in minesweeper_cli.py.
 Use the `-h` option to print help.

 ```
 Usage: minesweeper_cli [difficulty [width [height]]] [-h] [-d] [-a]